luapower/luapower-all/ui.md

 ## Layers

-Similar to HTML divs, layers encapsulate all the positioning, drawing and input infrastructure necessary for implementing widgets, and can also be used standalone as layout containers, text labels or other presentation elements.
+Similar to HTML divs, layers encapsulate all the positioning, drawing, clipping, hit-testing and input infrastructure necessary for implementing widgets, and can also be used standalone as layout containers, text labels or other presentation elements.

 Layers are elements, so all element methods and properties apply.

 ### Configuration